 The brains of the clock is an ATTiny841, simply because I have a bunch of them and they have a UART (actually, two).
 It runs from the internal 8 MHz oscillator.
 The entire circuit runs from a 3.3 volt supply, so 12 MHz is the maximum frequency that could be used, but that would require adding an external crystal for no other reason (and rearranging the pins to allow the crystal to be connected).

 The GPS module is the Skytraq Venus838LPx-T timing module.
-The board has an edge-mount SMA connector for an external antenna, and passes 5v (or 3.3v selectable with a solder jumper) active antenna power with an AP2331...Read more »
+The board has an edge-mount SMA connector for an external antenna, and passes 5v (or 3.3v selectable with a solder jumper)...Read more »